cap-security-cartel/report-generator/source/report.md

 }
 ```

-## Recommendation Remove the zero amount check to allow redemption of very small balances:
+**Recommendation:** Remove the zero amount check to allow redemption of very small balances:

 ```diff
 - if (params.amountsOut[i] == 0) revert InvalidAmount();